Stephen Page: Awards and nominations

+Bangarra Dance Theatre has won numerous awards for their performances, including many Helpmann Awards.
+Page himself has also won several, including Best Choreography in a Ballet, Dance or Physical Theatre Production as well as Best New Australian Work for Bennelong in 2018.
+Helpmann and other prominent awards are listed below, followed by a list of other personal awards won by Page.

 Australian Dance Awards

 The Australian Dance Awards recognise excellence and promote dance in Australia.
 They are awarded under the auspices of the Australian Dance Council (Ausdance) for performance, choreography, design, dance writing, teaching and related professions.